unni-krishnan-95/copy/_posts/2016-09-09-over-the-wire-leviathan.md

 So, what is happening here is a small security hole in how this program functions.
 We can see that the function `access()` and __/bin/cat__ are being called on the file.
 What `access()` does is check permissions based on the process’ real user ID rather than the effective user ID.

-So, the real user id is who you really are (the one who owns the process), and the effective user id is what the operating system looks at to make a decision whether or not you are allowed to do something (most of the time, there are some exceptions).
+To explain: The real user id is who you really are (the one who owns the process), and the effective user id is what the operating system looks at to make a decision whether or not you are allowed to do something (most of the time, there are some exceptions).

+And if we look back into the previous `ltrace` output we can see that __printfile__ is owned by levianthan3, so `access()` will call the process with that specific privilege.

 Looking into the code we also see that __/bin/cat__ is being called on the file to output the contents.
 While `access()` uses the full path's filename, __/bin/cat__ uses %s then the filename.
 What we can do here is try to add a space to a filename, and if we are correct, __/bin/cat__ will read the file as 2 separate files.